mfpdev/user-login-with-max-devices-sample/README.md

 * Deploying the Security Check Adapter [UserLoginWithMaxDevicesSecurityCheck](/UserLoginWithMaxDevicesSecurityCheck) by use either Maven or MobileFirst Developer CLI to [build and deploy adapters](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/adapters/creating-adapters/).

-* To test the sample Security Check Adapter use the [following tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/javascript/#sample-applications), but instead using the UserLogin Security Check, use the current sample's Security Check -> [UserLoginWithMaxDevicesSecurityCheck](/UserLoginWithMaxDevicesSecurityCheck).
+* To test the sample Security Check Adapter use the [following tutorial](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/javascript/#sample-applications), but instead of using the UserLogin Security Check, use the current sample's Security Check ->  [UserLoginWithMaxDevicesSecurityCheck](/UserLoginWithMaxDevicesSecurityCheck).

 ### Supported Levels